 Starting a new business is exciting.
 Good business planning requires accurate foresight.
 With over a decade of tax, business, and litigation experience Ferguson Law Practice provides the perspective you need to anticipate material pivot points.

 We can help you make good decisions up front for certainty and financial peace in the long run.
-We can answer all of your questions about the various types of entities , their respective advantages, disadvantages, IRS matters , and more.
-Whether you are seeking venture capital, hoping to be acquired someday, or simply incorporating to protect your personal assets we can help.
+Our Austin business attorney can answer all of your questions about the various types of entities , their respective advantages, disadvantages, IRS matters , and more.
+Whether you are seeking venture capital for your business, hoping to be acquired someday, or simply incorporating to protect your personal assets we can help.

 At Ferguson Law Practice, PLLC, we can provide the guidance and answers you need.
 We can also draft and file the necessary paperwork to get your business started so you don’t have to.
 Our experienced Austin business formation attorneys are here to assist you with legal and tax requirements while you focus on the business.

 Choice of entity determines matters of liability, tax, and management.
 It is important to understand that the business laws of Texas allow you to form an entity to intercept liability and protect your personal assets from creditors of your business.
 Forming an entity to stop creditors from taking your personal property is essential.
 Additionally, the IRS allows you to choose your tax treatment in most situations; making the right election decreases your tax bill.
 Finally, different entities have unique management structures and voting processes; whether it is just you or an entire group of operational and financial partners, different entity structures can provide the flexibility or centralization you need to ensure the right people are making the crucial decisions about your business.

 - Sole proprietorship.
 If you are the only business owner, you are already operating, and you have not formed an entity you are a sole proprietor.
 Being a sole proprietor provides no liability protection at all and is never recommended.